Forensic Meteorologists in Insurance Litigation: Challenging or Supporting Denials; Navigating FRE 702

 Forensic meteorologists may be needed to opine on whether conditions existed to allow an event, when an event occurred, exactly where it occurred, its severity, and its duration.
 A sequence of interrelated but distinct events may show which event caused the damage.
 Events at various levels of severity may be counted as separate occurrences subject to separate deductibles.
 The same type of event and progressive damage over time may be covered by different policies.
 The official end of some weather events imposes duties on policyholders, which if not undertaken could affect coverage.

-Listen as this experienced panel of insurance litigators and forensic meteorologist discusses the role of meteorologists in insurance litigation, effective examination and cross-examination, and getting or challenging the admission of testimony or weather data into evidence.
+Listen as this experienced panel of insurance litigators and forensic meteorologists discusses the role of meteorologists in insurance litigation, effective examination and cross-examination, and getting or challenging the admission of testimony or weather data into evidence.

 Outline

 II.
-How to select an expert
+How to select a Forensic Weather expert?

-III.
-Presenting or challenging forensic meteorologist testimony
+V. Presenting or challenging forensic meteorologist testimony

 Benefits